 AWARDS AND ACHIEVEMENTS

-Dr. Jess Venner is an award-winning ancient historian, recipient of the prestigious Rome Award, and an Associate Fellow of the Royal Historical Society, amongst other academic posts.
-She was shortlisted for the Future Presenters Award and is known for her fresh, accessible approach to classical history.
+Dr. Jess Venner is an award-winning ancient historian, recipient of the prestigious Leverhulme Early Career Fellowship (University of Oxford) and the Rome Award (BSR), and an Associate Fellow of the Royal Historical Society, amongst other academic posts.
+Her fresh, accessible approach to classical history earned her nominations for the Future Presenter award at the New Voice Awards, and the Canon ITV bCreator Original Content Creator of the Year at the ITV bCreator Awards.

 British School at Rome